 So, I’ve had so many requests from IG followers and Facebook fans on how to get better flatlays.
-Once you understand the basic principles of light I promise yours will start to look seriously amazing.
+Once you understand the basic principles of light, styling and composition – I promise yours will start to look seriously amazing.

 Shoot with a massive light source and use reflectors to bounce light back into the shadows.
 As pictured this type of crisp clear light makes products look clean and new.

 Here – have a chuckle at my hand drawn diagrams explaining one of the easiest ways to get rid of harsh shadows.

 And side by side:

 The difference between the above two photos is literally $2 worth of white cardboard!
 How easy is that. (both images are unedited)